 1.4.1 Confidentiality of Contractor Documents

 Covered California shall treat as confidential and exempt from public disclosure all documents and information provided by Contractor to Covered California, or to the vendor for Covered California, providing the documents or information are deemed to be, or qualify for treatment as, confidential information under the Public Records Act, Government Code § 6250 et seq., or other applicable Federal and State laws, rules and regulations.
-Documents and information that Covered California will treat as confidential include , but are not limited to, provider rates and the Contractor’s business or marketing plans.
+Documents and information that Covered California will treat as confidential include provider rates and the Contractor’s business or marketing plans.

 1.5 General Duties of the Contractor